-Recently a client of ours was put on pretrial services for his second DUI in lifetime.
+Recently a client of ours was put on pretrial services for his second DUI.
 The Court sent him to a supervised release program, where he has a case manager and has to complete random UA’s and other forms of supervision.
-He kindly enough let us use a print out of what his case manager sent him for his pretrial services, to show you what it looks like to be on pretrial services through RMOMs in Adams County.
+He kindly enough let us use a print out of what his case manager sent him for his pretrial services, to show you what it looks like to be on pretrial services through Rocky Mountain Offender Management Systems (RMOMs) in Adams County.

 Here is an example of what the paperwork looks like, the case managers number, and other contact information for agencies that you might be required to attend.